outdreamer/build-a-cure/docs/tasks/examples.md

             - other tests include:
               - minimize steps (did solution do any unnecessary steps)

-## apply insight path to solve problem of 'finding factors to produce number without using multiplication of every combination'
+## apply insight path to solve problem of 'find factors to produce number without using multiplication of every combination'

     - insight path: use filters to reduce solution space instead of generating solutions (such as by identifying metadata of solutions & applying combinations of those attributes)
     - problem: find factors of 28 without using multiplication of every combination (trial & error)